dwarvesf/playground/_memo/the-principle-of-spacing-in-ui-design-part-2.md

 tags:
   - design
   - technique
+  - UX-UI
+  - practice
-title: The Principle Of Spacing In Ui Design Part 2
+title: The Principle of Spacing in UI Design Part 2
 date: 2018-11-01
-description: null
+description: Firstly, I start the simplest content type — paragraph.
+One of the atoms decides aesthetic design.
+So you need to focus on them.
+You commonly depend on default line-height of the font to design the content.
+I have increased line by 2px to 3px in this way because they are too tight.
-authors: null
+authors:
+- anna
 menu: memo
-type: null
+type: practice
 hide_frontmatter: false
+hide_title: false
 ---
 ## Vertical spacing
 ### Spacing within each paragraph